Tony Robinson: 1999–2010

 In 1999, Robinson returned to star as Baldrick in a one-off short film in the Blackadder series, made to celebrate the new millennium.
 Entitled Blackadder: Back & Forth, it was screened in the Millennium Dome throughout 2000 and was later aired on BBC One in 2002.

 Robinson also contributed the voiceover for the television series Airline screened from 1999 and focusing on the daily routine of EasyJet staff at a selection of airports.
-The series was made for ITV and is often repeated today on Sky Real Lives, Sky One, Sky Two, Sky Three (now Pick TV) and ITV2.
-Robinson worked as the narrator for six of the remaining nine series until 2006 when it ended.

-Tony Robinson's Cunning Night Out, a largely improvised one-man stage show, followed in early 2005 and included a mix of the many themes from his career for which Robinson is famous.
+The series was made for ITV and is often repeated today on Sky Real Lives, Sky One, Sky Two, Sky Three (now Sky Mix), and ITV2.
+Robinson worked as the narrator for six of the remaining nine series until 2006 when it ended.Tony Robinson's Cunning Night Out, a largely improvised one-man stage show, followed in early 2005 and included a mix of the many themes from his career for which Robinson is famous.
 The show was later released on DVD.

 In addition to telling his own stories, Robinson narrated the abridged audiobook versions of Terry Pratchett's Discworld novels.
-Nigel Planer, Celia Imrie and Stephen Briggs narrated the unabridged versions.
+Nigel Planer, Celia Imrie, and Stephen Briggs narrated the unabridged versions.
 He also provided the voicing for several characters in the videogame Discworld.
 He followed on this Discworld work by playing a role in the live action television dramatisation of Hogfather, broadcast on Sky over the Christmas season in 2006.

 Robinson also presented Classic FM's Friendly Guide to Classical Music which aired on a Sunday at 4pm.
 The whole 16-episode series was repeated on 26 December 2006.
-He revealed on the BBC Radio 2 feature "Tracks of My Years" that his favourite songs are: "I Can Help" by Billy Swan, "Bleeding Love" by Leona Lewis, "Chasing Cars" by Snow Patrol, "Beautiful" by Christina Aguilera, "Unfinished Sympathy" by Massive Attack, "Tangled Up In Blue" by Bob Dylan, "Shoulda Woulda Coulda" by Beverley Knight, "This Woman's Work" by Maxwell, "He's So Fine" by the Chiffons and "Falling Slowly" by the Frames.
+He revealed on the BBC Radio 2 feature "Tracks of My Years" that his favourite songs are: "I Can Help" by Billy Swan, "Bleeding Love" by Leona Lewis, "Chasing Cars" by Snow Patrol, "Beautiful" by Christina Aguilera, "Unfinished Sympathy" by Massive Attack, "Tangled Up In Blue" by Bob Dylan, "Shoulda Woulda Coulda" by Beverley Knight, "This Woman's Work" by Maxwell, "He's So Fine" by the Chiffons, and "Falling Slowly" by the Frames.

 In 2007, Robinson narrated television advertisements for Honda, in the humorous style of Tales From Fat Tulip's Garden.
 The advertisements feature plastic cars with expressive faces (similar to Thomas the Tank Engine).
 He also did voiceovers for cleaning products Domestos and Vanish from 2007 until 2009.
 Also in 2007, Robinson visited 30 towns in Britain and Ireland with A Cunning Night Out.

-In July 2009, he appeared in the light-hearted BBC1 series Hotel Babylon as a sly hit-man named Arthur Barnes.
+In July 2009, Robinson appeared in the light-hearted BBC1 series Hotel Babylon as a sly hit-man named Arthur Barnes.
 The character is knocked unconscious by a flying bottle expertly lobbed by the hotel manager during a showdown in the lobby.